vietstacker/Viettel-Digital-Talent-Program-2022/Practice-6/NguyenThiHuong/README.md

       ◦ 2377 (TCP) - Cluster management\
       ◦ 7946 (TCP and UDP) - Nodes communication\
       ◦ 4789 (TCP and UDP) - Overlay network traffic\
-Docker swarm seems to be the same as Kuberetes because both platforms allow you to manage containers and scale application deployment, but kubernetes is much more comlplex.
+Docker swarm seems to be the same as Kuberetes because both platforms allow you to manage containers and scale application deployment, but kubernetes is much more complex.
 In Swarm, a service provides both scheduling and networking facilities, creating containers and providing tools for routing traffic to them.
 In Kubernetes, scheduling and networking are handled separately: deployments (or other controllers) handle the scheduling of containers as pods, while services are responsible only for adding networking features to those pods.

- Docker-compose is single-node swarm.

  The swarm nodes enforce TLS authentication and encryption to secure communication between nodes.
 All of this is done by default and requires no additional attention.
 It is also possible to use self-signed root certificates, but for most cases, it is fine to go with the default implementation.